felixkuntz/website/content/authors/admin/_index.md

     url: https://www.ox.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: M.Phil.
+bio: Incoming M.Phil.
 Economics Student at the University of Oxford

 # Interests to show in About widget
 interests:
   - Macroeconomics
   - Monetary Economics
   - Political Economy
+  - Data Science

 # Education to show in About widget
 education: